 Obviously, that is a great way to progress.
-But even though I also went to a sport High-School starting in Summer 2010, I was not really investing a lot of time in chess.
+But even though I also went to a sports High-School starting in the Summer of 2010, I was not really investing a lot of time in chess.
 I had about 2-3 1.5h Training sessions per week and played some tournaments.

-Overall I would say I averaged 2 hours of Chess per day in this period.
+Overall I would say I averaged 2 hours of Chess per day during this period.
 This is a serious amount for a hobby, but nothing compared to what I did later on.